christabor/flask_jsondash/docs/config.md

 The type of layout - either "freeform" or "grid".
 This is automatically generated, so you don't need to edit it.

-**classes** [*Array of Strings*] :heavy_check_mark:

-An optional list of css classes to add to this chart.
-The classes will be applied to the actual chart element, not the `.chart-container` element.

-For example, to stylize dataTables, you might add your own table styles (like `["table", "table-striped"]`, which will be applied to the actual table.

 **date** - [*String/Date*] / auto-generated :no_entry_sign:

 The date for the schema.
 This is automatically generated, so you don't need to edit it.